person sitting on rock on body of water

 Forgiveness means freeing yourself of the weight you are carrying.
 But it’s more than just letting go or moving on.
 According to a recent study, true forgiveness means developing an ability to offer the offending person something positive, such as compassion, empathy, or understanding.

-It’s common to think forgiving is letting the instigator off the hook when the person deserves to be punished with righteous anger.
+It’s common to think forgiving means letting the instigator off the hook when that person deserves to be punished.
 But forgiveness is not condoning what someone has done to us.
 It’s not the same thing as justice.

-What letting go of unforgiveness means is that the wronged person is able to come to a place of understanding.
-Forgiveness does not require reconciliation and does not allow for the continuation of abusive behavior.
+In reality, letting go of unforgiveness is coming to a place of understanding.
+Forgiving someone doesn’t require reconciliation and never allows for the continuation of abusive behavior.

 Forgiveness simply removes the power that emotional pain has over us.